tokenami/tokenami/README.md

 ### Custom selectors

-Some [common selectors](https://github.com/tokenami/tokenami/blob/main/packages/tokenami/stubs/tokenami.config.ts#L28) are built in, but you can add your own.
+Some [common selectors](https://github.com/tokenami/tokenami/blob/main/packages/tokenami/stubs/tokenami.config.ts#L28) are included, but you can configure your own.
 Use the ampersand (`&`) to mark where the current element's selector should be injected:

 ```ts
 export default createConfig({